-Approximately 55 percent and 66 percent of all contributions were received from four (4) donors in 2021 and one (1) donor in 2020, respectively.
+Approximately 51 percent and 54 percent of all contributions were received from four (4) donors in 2023 and ten (10) donors in 2022, respectively.

 INCOME TAXES

 The Foundation is exempt from income taxes under Section 501(c)(3) of the Internal Revenue Code and a similar provision of state law.
 However, the Foundation is subject to federal income tax on any unrelated business taxable income.
 The Foundation does not file an Internal Revenue Service Form 990 because it qualifies under the Internal Revenue Code as an integrated auxiliary not required to file an information return.